 Interested students should submit a proposed title for their presentation along with their name, email address, program or department affiliation, and the format of their presentation (poster or talk) by using the symposium submittal webpage.
-Titles and information should be submitted by April 11.
-Presentation times for speakers will typically be 15 or 25 minutes.
+Titles and information should be submitted by Monday, April 4.
+Presentation times for speakers will typically be 10 or 15 minutes.
 Please include that information when filling out the registration form.
-Abstracts should be added by April 18.
+Abstracts should be added by April 4.

 Submit/Modify a Proposed Title

 Those submitting posters enter the title the same way, but students should design the poster for a 3 ft by 4 ft or 4 ft by 4 ft space, and follow the Poster Guidelines as they construct the poster.

 Abstracts should be submitted using the same web pages (you can update the form first submitted at any time) by Monday, April 4.
 When you go back to the web page, it will show the titles of any presentations you have previously submitted.
 The abstract will be included in the conference program and proceedings.

 Please use the following guidelines when preparing your abstract.
 A sample abstract is provided below as an example.